Structure and meetings

 The Head of Dorset Civil Contingencies Unit is responsible for creating, maintaining and monitoring progress on the project work plan and reporting this to the BMG for discussion.
 The Business Management Group approves new projects and amendments to the work plan, authorises all completed work and maintains a robust monitoring process.

 The Business Management Group is responsible for identifying risks and issues associated with the LRF and the work plan and escalating them where appropriate to the LRF Executive.

 Community Risk Working Group

 The Community Risk Working Group (CRWG) is responsible for the delivery of the Community Risk Register and providing a tool that underpins the work undertaken by the Local Resilience Forum.
-The CRWG is chaired by the Head of the Dorset Civil Contingencies Unit and meets on a quarterly basis.
+The CRWG is chaired by the Head of the Dorset Civil Contingencies Unit and meets on a monthly basis.
 It can also be convened at short notice if there is an escalation of a risk.